- LAMP Data

 The Mt Weld processing plant produces a residue called tailings.
 The tailings comprise the rare earth minerals that are not recovered into the rare earth concentrate; the gangue minerals and water.
-There is no chemical change to the minerals as a result of the processing plant.
-The majority of the water is recovered or evaporated, with some remaining moisture retained with the solids.
-An extensive development program over the past 5 years has enabled the recovered water to be retreated and re-used.
+There is no chemical change to the minerals as a result of the processing plant with tailings considered geochemically benign.
+The majority of the decant water is recovered or evaporated, with some remaining moisture retained with the solids.
+An extensive development program over the past 7 years has enabled the recovered water to be retreated and re-used.

-A Tailings Operation Manual has been developed for the day to day operations of the TSFs which details how to deposit the tailings, inspections and monitoring requirements, and the TSFs are inspected by Lynas plant operators on a daily basis.
+A Tailings Operation Manual has been developed for the day to day operations of the TSFs.
+It details the tailings deposition regime, inspections and monitoring requirements.
+The TSFs are inspected by Lynas plant operators on a daily basis.

-The long-term plan for the TSFs at Mt Weld is documented in the Mine Closure Plan which is approved by the DMIRS and updated on a periodic basis.
+The long-term plan for the TSFs at Mt Weld is documented in the Mine Closure Plan which is approved by the DMIRS and updated on a minimum 3-yearly basis.
 The key steps are:

 - Allow tailings to dry out sufficiently to support construction of the capping layer.
-This may require some mechanical turning of the tailings.
+This may require some mechanical turning of the tailings to increase consolidation.

 - The tailings storage facility would be shaped for natural surface drainage and erosion rates similar to those of natural landforms in the area.